23 Jan 2025

 The aim of the Skilled Immigration Act is to enrich the German labour market with skilled workers from abroad.
 Furthermore, the aim is to reduce the bureaucratic effort they have to go through when immigrating.

-In order for Germany to remain competitive on the international market, skilled labour must be recruited from third countries.
-And thus close the gaps in the German labour market.
+In order for Germany to remain competitive on the international market, skilled workers must be recruited from third countries to fill the gaps in the German labour market.

-Many bureaucratic hurdles have been closed.
+Numerous bureaucratic hurdles have already been removed.
 Instead, a points system has been introduced that makes it easier for both employers and employees from abroad to work in Germany.
 This simplification of bureaucracy has made Germany much more attractive for international workers in recent times.

 By abolishing bureaucratic hurdles, Germany is also focussing on promoting integration.
 The Skilled Labour Immigration Act not only aims to encourage international skilled workers to come to Germany to work, but also to integrate them into German society.
-For this reason, various courses are offered to immigrants to help them gain a professional and social foothold in Germany.
+For this reason, various courses are offered to immigrants to help them gain a foothold in Germany both professionally and socially.
 For example, cultural orientation programmes or language courses are offered so that workers can improve their German language skills.

 Ultimately, the aim is to make it easier for companies to access the best international talent.
 The aim is to ensure that Germany can continue to compete internationally in the economy.